This information only applies if you want to apply to move your child during the school year.

 You do not need to apply for an in-year admission if your child is:

-- starting reception class or due to move to Year 3 at junior school in September 2018 - you need to apply for a primary or infant school place
+- moving to Year 3 at junior school in September - you need to apply for a junior school place

-- due to move to Year 7 at secondary school in September 2018 - you need to apply for a secondary school place.
+- due to move to Year 7 at secondary school in the coming September - you need to apply for a secondary school place.

-Before you apply make sure that you read the admissions criteria.
+Before you apply make sure that you read the admissions policies.

 If you are applying for a school place in West Sussex the application form you need to complete depends on the school you are applying to, as some schools manage their own admissions.

-You should also read the guidance notes below which have more information about the in-year admission process:
+You should also read the document below which has more information about the in-year admission process: